IT-Administrators/pymatroh/README.md

 from pymatroh import *
 ```

-- This will import only the significant functions, meant for using
+- This will import only the significant functions, meant for using.

 ### Using the module